isabella232/ios-contact-picker/readme.md

 }
 ```

-Here, we simply set up the Sinch client.
+Here we simply set up the Sinch client.
 This is where you need to put your app key and secret that you took note of earlier.
 Call this method in viewDidLoad by adding:

 ```objective-c
 [self initSinchClient];